 - To conceptualize and provide treatment for a diverse population of students at the University of Oregon

 Counselors have the opportunity to practice both long and short-term individual therapy with students who have a wide range of concerns and who come from varied backgrounds (i.e., race, ethnicity, culture, etc.).

 More about the Counseling and Testing Center

-The Counseling and Testing Center is an APA approved training site (for more about the UO Internship Program).
-Two hours individual clinical supervision, a two hour training seminar and a clinical consultation team, are provided weekly.
+The Counseling and Testing Center is an APA approved training site (for more about the UO Internship Program). one and a half to two hours hours individual clinical supervision, a one to two hour training seminar and a clinical consultation team, are provided weekly.

 How do I Get More Information on the Practicum Program?

 For more information contact Liz Asta at 541-346-3227.
-To apply please send your current vita, cover letter expressing why you would like to do a practicum at UCTC, along with three letters of recommendation to the UO Counseling Center, 1590 E. 13th, Eugene, OR 97403-1280.
-Selection will begin in March or April 2010.
+To apply please send your current vita, cover letter expressing why you would like to do a practicum at UCTC, along with three references to the UO Counseling Center, 1590 E. 13th, Eugene, OR 97403-1280.
+Selection will begin in April 2014.